This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 In case of multi-volume publications, the total number of volumes is indicated in the imprint area of the entry; the volume listing, as a rule, is given in the notes area.

-Dissertations and other university works are entered somewhat differently from other monographic publications: Heading, title phrase and author statement is followed by collation; starting on the next line, a dissertation statement follows consisting of location, name of institution, type of publication (using English terms unless there is no suitable English equivalent), and year of graduation, e.g. "Durham, NC, Duke Univ., diss., 1980".
+Dissertations and other university works are entered somewhat differently from other monographic publications: Heading, title phrase and author statement is followed by collation; starting on the next line, a dissertation statement follows consisting of location, name of institution, type of publication (using English terms unless there is no suitable English equivalent), and year of graduation, e.g. "Durham, NC, Duke Univ., Thesis (M.A.), 1980".

 Source statement: Special issues of a journal, even if published with a distinct title, are generally indicated by the (main) title of the journal.
 Exceptions, however, may occur occasionally.
 Journal issues referred to by months or seasons are always entered with the corresponding English terms.

-Bibliographical notes: whenever it seems necessary or useful, bibliographical notes providing some supplementary information are added to the entries, en petit; such notes are – as a rule – preceded by standardized phrasing. e.g.:
+Bibliographical notes: whenever it seems necessary or useful, bibliographical notes providing some supplementary information are added to the entries en petit.
+Such notes are – as a rule – preceded by standardized phrasing. e.g.:

 "Table of contents" [=full or partial survey about a book's or article's contents or chapter structure]